sd_bus_add_object_vtable() is used to declare attributes for the

 object it belongs to, so no signal needs to be emitted.

-corresponds to true
+SD_BUS_VTABLE_PROPERTY_EMITS_CHANGE corresponds to true and

 means that the signal is emitted.

-corresponds to
+SD_BUS_VTABLE_PROPERTY_EMITS_INVALIDATION corresponds to

-and means that the signal is emitted, but the
+invalidates and means that the signal is emitted, but the

 value is not included in the signal.